Deutsch Intern

 Profit-Loss-Risk

-Prof. Dr. Rainer Göb and his research group work on industrial statistics.
+Prof. Dr. Rainer Göb and his research group work on industrial statistics including the research areas:

 Stucture models of financial networks